Daire Doyle

-Daire Doyle (born 18 October 1980 in Dublin, Ireland) is an Irish former football player and current assistant manager of Drogheda United.
+Daire Doyle (born 18 October 1980) is an Irish former football player who is assistant manager of Drogheda United.

 Early career

 Doyle started his professional career in August 1998 when he moved from top Dublin schoolboy side Cherry Orchard to then Premier League club Coventry City under manager Gordon Strachan where he played in the youth team, which included playing in the FA Youth Cup Final and was also in the reserve team under Trevor Peake, but struggled for first team opportunities.
 In the early part of the 2000/01 season, Doyle went on trial with Kidderminster Harriers where he made an immediate impression on manager Jan Molby.

 Time in England

 Straight after the trial Molby tried to sign him from Coventry City but Gordon Strachan would not agree to it, however Jan finally got his man in January 2001.

 In a two-year stint, Doyle appeared for Harriers 27 times and managed to find the back of the net once.
 Doyle found himself and fans favourite Ian Foster released by the club at the end of the 2002/03 season.

 This prompted a move to Nuneaton Borough where he spent one season before moving on to Moor Green where he spent 18 months scoring 11 goals in 53 starts.
 At The Moors, Doyle was part of the side which won the Birmingham Senior Cup beating Wolverhampton Wanderers 1-0 in the final at Molineux Stadium.
 He then moved to Redditch United where he spent another 18 months and in this spell again won the Birmingham Senior Cup before arriving at Bromsgrove Rovers for a brief spell.